 - Creating and carrying out an action plan that amplifies their vision to enable children and families to reach their full potential, and

-- Optimizing monthly individual or peer group leadership and check-in calls.
+- Optimizing monthly individual or peer group leadership, coaching, and check-in calls.

 In return, the Ascend Fellowship provides the space, inspiration, and support to develop something meaningful, including limited flexible capital to seed partnerships and aspects of their work.
 In addition, we leverage the Aspen Institute’s influence and reach to amplify Fellows’ leadership and bold ideas.

 Building on a Legacy of Leadership

 Since its founding in 1949, the Aspen Institute has invested in the world’s leaders.
 The Aspen model is based on enduring values and providing a nonpartisan venue for addressing the critical issues of the day.
 Aspen Institute Fellowships: